 Surprise that special someone and remind them just how much they mean to you with this menu that avoids conventional options while oozing refinement and sincerity.
 If you’re looking for an alternative main course and want to jazz up a bowl of pasta, check out our guide to posh pasta recipes

 Simple to whip up, the lesser-known aphrodisiac quality of figs suggests subtle but sophisticated romance.
 A cute and colourful Valentine’s Day idea.

-End your evening on a luxurious note with these plump pears poached in sweet sparkling wine and drenched in hot chocolate sauce
+End your evening on a luxurious note with these light-as-air soufflés made with pistachio paste and white chocolate ganache.

 Fun and light hearted

 New relationships can be tricky on Valentine’s Day.
 If you want to keep things casual and light-hearted, try out this colourful menu, which steers clear of all the traditional stereotypes.
 If you want to get hands on in the kitchen, check out our guide to the best pizza recipes, here

 Bursting with colour and flavour, this vegetarian main keeps things casual, although the pomegranate seeds and red chilli add subtle romantic undertones.

-Easy to prepare in advance, these white chocolate, orange and raspberry pots are given an unexpected twist with a dash of Cointreau
+Easy to prepare in advance, these olive oil chocolate pots with orange and sea salt are an indulgent dessert with a sweet freshness from the orange.

 Fancy treating your guest to gourmet restaurant-style food but want to stay in the intimate setting of your own home?
 If you’ve got all day to prepare, take a look at these fancy recipes from restaurants around the country.
 Take you cooking to the next level with our dinner party menu from Tommy Banks, here